rutgercap/philo/README.md

 ## Project description

 The problem is about philosophers who are sitting at a round table with a fork to their left and right.
 They are either eating, sleeping or thinking.
-However, they can only eat whilst holding two forks.
+However, they can only eat whilst holding two forks and no two philosophers can hold the same fork.
 After a certain amount of time has passed without eating, philosophers die from starvation.
 All philosophers represent a thread in philo_one or a fork in philo_two, and forks represent a mutex or semaphore.

 ## Usage